 - Switch to Phase Correction mode. - 2.
 Automatic: Click the Auto button to have Processor automatically calculate phase angles.
+Use the Auto Zero-order to only optimize the zero-order phase (the first-oder phase will be set to 0.
 Review the spectrum after automatic phase correction to ensure that the results are acceptable.
 If necessary, you can use the manual controls to adjust the phase angles before accepting them. - 3.
 Manual: Click and drag the Zero-order Phase and First-order Phase sliders, or type angles in the boxes beside each slider.
-Use the Fine Tune checkbox to adjust the spectrum more gradually while moving the sliders. - 4.
-Click the Accept button to apply your changes, or click the Cancel button to discard them.
+Use the Fine Tune checkbox to adjust the spectrum more gradually while moving the sliders. - Click the Accept button to apply your changes, or click the Cancel button to discard them.